Tajmirkhan515/Tajmirkhan515/README.md

 - 📫 How to reach me **tajmirkhan515@gmail.com**

-- ⚡ Fun fact **⚡ Fun fact: On weekends, I enjoy hiking and spend an hour at the gym in the evenings, where table tennis is my favorite game!**
+- **⚡ Fun fact: On weekends, I enjoy hiking and spend an hour at the gym in the evenings, where table tennis is my favorite game!**

 <h3 align="left">Connect with me:</h3>
 <p align="left">